manvsaxena/bajaj-finserv-webhook/README.md

 # Bajaj Finserv Webhook Service

-A Spring Boot application that automatically interacts with a remote API at application startup, without any manual HTTP trigger.
+A Spring Boot application that automatically interacts with a remote API at application startup, without any manual HTTP trigger for BAJAJ FINSERV

 ## Features